Generalized Data Thinning Using Sufficient Statistics: Indirect thinning of general exponential families

 This proposition shows that thinning $S(X)$, rather than $X$, does not result in a loss of information about $\theta$.
-Its proof (provided in Supplement~\ref{app:pf-thin-S}) follows easily from multiple applications of the fact that sufficient statistics preserve information.
+Its proof (provided in Supplement A.4) follows easily from multiple applications of the fact that sufficient statistics preserve information.
+Definition~\ref{def:indirect} formalizes the strategy suggested by Proposition~\ref{prop:thin-S}.